Skip to main content

 Move, duplicate, and delete nodes

-When you delete a node that contains contacts, such as a delay node, then all the included contacts are removed from the program and won't continue through the following nodes.
+To delete a node, select the × in the top right corner.
+When you delete a node that contains contacts, such as a Delay node, those contacts are removed from the program and won't continue to following nodes.

 duplicate_delete.png